Standard contractual clauses

 NAME CVR ADDRESS DESCRIPTION OF TREATMENT

-VNTRS consulting AB Göransgatan 63, 112 38 Stockholm, Sweden Technical development of Frame In Use and Frame Build
+VNTRS consulting AB Göransgatan 63, 112 38 Stockholm, Sweden Technical development of Openframe In Use and Openframe Build

 Amazon Web Services, Danish branch of Amazon Web Services EMEA SARL, Luxembourg 39009323 Lyskær 3 C 1 tv, 2730 Herlev Storage of information, data storage.
 Including storage of files and database, development and operation of web application and running background processes